Sonic the Hedgehog (2006 video game): Legacy

 To celebrate the Sonic franchise's 20th anniversary in 2011, Sega released Sonic Generations, which remade aspects of past Sonic games.
 The PlayStation 3, Xbox 360, and Windows versions feature a remake of Sonic the Hedgehog's "Crisis City" level, and every version, including the Nintendo 3DS version, includes a reimagined version of the boss battle with Silver.
-The decision to include Sonic the Hedgehog stages and bosses in Sonic Generations was criticized by critics and fans of the series; Jim Sterling of Destructoid referred to the Silver boss fight as the "catch" of the otherwise high-quality game.
+The decision to include Sonic the Hedgehog stages and bosses in Sonic Generations was criticized by critics; James Stephanie Sterling of Destructoid referred to the Silver boss fight as the "catch" of the otherwise high-quality game.

 In 2015, a fan group, Gistix, began developing a remake for Windows using the Unity engine.
 A demo was released in January 2017, and was positively received by journalists.
 A second demo was released in late 2017, which Eurogamer called ambitious.
 A second team of fans, led by ChaosX, began developing a separate PC remake in Unity, Sonic P-06, releasing multiple demos from 2019 onward.

+The game is referenced by the television series Knuckles, which is set within the continuity of the Sonic film series.
+In the fourth episode, "The Flames of Disaster", Knuckles' backstory is depicted in the form of a low-budget rock opera, in which he fights and defeats a creature resembling the antagonist Iblis.
+Within the series, the Flames of Disaster is depicted as a power possessed by Knuckles that allows his fists to burst into flames, rather than another name for Iblis as was the case in the game.

+In 2022, the game was relisted on the Xbox 360 Marketplace and stayed relisted until the shut down of the marketplace.

+In the 2024 video game Shadow Generations, Kingdom Valley, a level from the game, reappears.
+Mephiles also returns as a boss fought by Shadow, who has no memory of him due to the game's events being erased from the timeline.
+Mephiles attempts to take advantage of the time rift to restore himself to the timeline, but is defeated by Shadow.